2006 Arctic Winter Games

-Approximately 2,000 athletes, coaches, team staff and officials participated in the 2006 Arctic Winter Games on the Kenai Peninsula, Alaska in the United States.
-The 2006 games took place from March 5 through March 11.
+The 2006 Arctic Winer Games' were held between and on the Kenai Peninsula, Alaska, United States.
+Approximately 2,000 athletes, coaches, team staff and officials participated in the 19th edition of the Arctic Winter Games.

 Events were held mostly in the larger towns of Soldotna and Kenai, along with Homer (curling) and the Alyeska Ski Resort in Girdwood (alpine skiing and snowboarding).
 Soldotna, Kenai, Homer, and the town of Seward also hosted cultural events.
 This was the fifth time Alaska had hosted the games.